arxaqapi/gol/README.md

 # gol

 ### Another game of life
-The current version is only made and tested on linux
+The current version is only developed and tested on linux

 ### Dependencies
 * SDL 2.0